yard

 Once enough roots are gone, the grass cannot stay anchored.
 That is why heavy grub damage feels like loose carpet and why patches suddenly brown out even if your watering routine looks fine.

-Cool season lawns such as kentucky bluegrass yards and mixed tall fescue turf usually show grub issues late summer into fall.
-Warm season lawns like dense zoysia grass or st augustine turf tend to show damage a bit earlier as soils warm.
+Cool-season lawns such as Kentucky bluegrass yards usually show grub issues late summer into fall.
+Tall fescue turf usually follows the same pattern.
+Warm-season lawns like zoysia turf or St. Augustine turf tend to show damage a bit earlier as soils warm.

 Grub damage always starts below ground in the root zone, not on the blades themselves.
 That detail separates them from many leaf diseases, which start as spots or lesions on the grass tips.